Barbapapazes/.soubiran.dev/apps/infra.soubiran.dev/pages/websites/preview-soubiran-dev.md

 }
 ```

-The build and the deployment are fully automated using Cloudflare Build.
-First, the Vite project is build using `vite build`, and then, the worker is build using `wrangler publish`.
-Finally, the worker can be deployed to Cloudflare Workers platform and thanks to the configuration, the static assets are also deployed.
+The build and deployment are fully automated using **Cloudflare Build**.
+First, the Vite project is built using `vite build`, and then the Worker is built using `wrangler deploy`.
+Finally, the Worker is deployed to the **Cloudflare Workers platform**, and thanks to the configuration, the static assets are deployed alongside it.

-Now, every request to [preview.soubiran.dev](https://preview.soubiran.dev) goes through the worker which handles authentication and serves the static assets.
+Now, every request to [preview.soubiran.dev](https://preview.soubiran.dev) goes through the Worker, which handles **identity management** and serves the static assets.

-## Considered Alternatives
+## Considered Alternatives for Protected Static Sites

-I though a lot on how to implement a custom authentication for external users in front of a static website.
+I thought a lot about how to implement **custom authentication** for external users in front of a static website.

 > [!NOTE]
-> The external is important as I can't rely on Cloudflare Access.
+> The "external" part is important as I can't rely on Cloudflare Access for non-team members.

-The first idea was to use a backend framework like [Laravel](https://laravel.com) to implement the authentication.
-Within its static assets folder, I could have build the static website.
-This was faisable but having to maintain and deploy a full backend for just authentication wasn't something I wanted to do.
+The first idea was to use a backend framework like **Laravel** to implement the authentication.
+I could have built the static website within its static assets folder.
+This was feasible, but maintaining and deploying a full backend just for authentication wasn't something I wanted to do for [infra.soubiran.dev](/websites/infra-soubiran-dev).

-The other solution was also to use Laravel but instead of generating static assets, I could have build a Markdown pipeline to render articles on-demand, after an authentication check.
-This solution was required more work as I had to implement the Markdown rendering within Laravel.
-This isn't something I want to do as I already have one for [soubiran.dev](https://soubiran.dev) and I want to reuse it as much as possible.
+Another solution was also to use Laravel, but instead of generating static assets, I could have built a **Markdown pipeline** to render articles on-demand after an authentication check.
+This solution required more work, as I would have had to implement Markdown rendering within Laravel.
+This isn't something I want to do, as I already have a pipeline for [soubiran.dev](/websites/soubiran-dev) and I want to reuse it as much as possible.

-Cloudflare Workers naturally appeared as the best solution as everything is managed by Cloudflare, from the deployment to the production.
-The only thing I have to do is to write the worker code and the static website code, and Cloudflare Build takes care of the rest.
+**Cloudflare Workers** naturally appeared as the best solution to my problem, as everything is managed by Cloudflare, from deployment to production.
+The only thing I have to do is write the Worker and static website code, and Cloudflare Build takes care of the rest.